Pre-dental Scholars Program

 Academic Dishonesty: Any activity deemed inappropriate, unethical or illegal, regardless of whether that behavior leads to University Probation, may result in removal from the program and impact admission to Marquette's School of Dentistry.

-Course Work: All science courses must be taken at Marquette University unless your academic adviser agrees, in writing and in advance, that circumstances warrant that courses may be taken elsewhere.
-Science courses taken at junior, community, two-year, or technical schools are not acceptable and do not satisfy the science requirements of this program.
-Courses in other disciplines are not subject to the above restriction, but must be approved from your college adviser.
+Course work: All science courses must be taken at Marquette University during the regular academic year (fall and spring terms; J-session not included).
+Courses in other disciplines are not subject to the above restriction but must be approved from your college adviser.

-Dental Aptitude Test (DAT): The DAT may be taken as early as the spring semester of the sophomore year, but no later than the fall semester of the junior year.
+Dental Aptitude Test (DAT): The DAT may be taken as early as the spring term of the sophomore year, but no later than the fall term of the junior year.
 The Admissions Office in the School of Dentistry can provide you further information on the nature of this exam, as well as where and when the exam is administered.
 A Pre-dental Scholar is required to score a 17 or higher in each of the eight sections of the exam.
-Any DAT result that includes a subsection score below 17, is be acceptable and requires a retest.
+Any DAT result that includes a subsection score below 17, is not acceptable and requires a retest.